Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Background

 \subsection{Dependency Removal Methods}

 The input of EVT is necessarily a sequence of i.i.d. random variables.
 However, the threshold exceedances in the observation sequence are dependent samples inherently, as they occur in groups, i.e., one extremely low power value is likely to be followed by another.
 To obtain the i.i.d. samples from the sequence of dependent channel data, we either utilize declustering method introduced in \cite{evt_04}, or extract the i.i.d. residuals from ARIMA-GARCH model \cite{garch_01} -\cite{garch_04}.
 In the declustering method, we model the tail distribution of the original observation sequence by splitting the observations into multiple clusters separated in time with at least a certain sample gap, each cluster consisting of a group of successive dependent observations.
 Then, upon extracting the minimum of each cluster, we apply EVT to the i.i.d. cluster minima.
 This method is based on the fact that the extreme events are close to independent at times that are far enough apart \cite{evt_04}.
 On the other hand, in the ARIMA-GARCH model, we apply EVT to the filtered residuals.
 The filtered residuals represent the randomness of the original sequence that cannot be determined by channel prediction using ARIMA-GARCH.
+However, in the case that the channel prediction is not the concern, we apply EVT to the original channel data by extracting the i.i.d. samples through the declustering approach.